DOORS @ 7:30 / SHOWS @ 8PM, UNLESS POSTED OTHERWISE

 7:30 Doors $10.00 Suggested Donation

-Cassidy Andrews picked up a guitar when a woman broke her heart for the first time at age 13.
-After a few years, she went on connect with audiences about all things melancholy, attempting to compensate for sad songs with jokes and charm.
-After playing venues varying from zoos to colleges, bars to music halls, cafes to living rooms, there's a comfort and love for creating music you feel from her performance.
-Besides songwriting, Andrews has perfected the art of juggling her guitar, coffee thermos, and MetroCard while SnapChatting blonde jokes aimed at herself. // ALEX AKIN is a singer and actress based in New York City.
+ALEX AKIN is a singer and actress based in New York City.
 Originally from San Francisco, she graduated from the University of Michigan with a BFA in Musical Theatre and has now been living in NYC for 4 years.
-She's performed across New York City in various concerts, workshops, festivals and shows.
-She's very excited to be performing alongside her very talented songwriter friends! www.alexakin.com
+She’s performed across New York City in various concerts, workshops, festivals and shows.
+She’s very excited to be performing alongside her very talented songwriter friends! www.alexakin.comalex-1-small

 Hank Roberts & Friends Dec 15